• Home

 2. Improving Heat Dissipation

 Effective bonding in a cross bonding cable tray system allows for better heat dissipation.
 By reducing circulating currents and eddy currents, the amount of heat generated is minimized, preventing the cable system from overheating.
-Improved heat dissipation not only enhances system performance but also contributes to the safety and longevity of the cables.
+Incorporating ventilated cable trays into the system further aids in heat dissipation by enhancing airflow around the cables.
+This combined approach improves system performance while contributing to the safety and longevity of the cables.

 3. Preventing Voltage Imbalances